-Since the completion of the EMICY for CY 2019 (USACE 2018), the USACE added two Coldwater Creek (CWC) surface-water and sediment monitoring and sampling locations (i.e., C010 and C011) downstream from C009 and the Jana School.
-The USACE is also in the process of moving the USACE St. Louis District FUSRAP Radioanalytical Laboratory from Latty Avenue to the SLAPS and is currently working with the Metropolitan St. Louis Sewer District (MSD) to combine the laboratory's MSD special discharge authorization with the SLAPS treated waste water (i.e., accumulated excavation and ground water) MSD special discharge authorization.
-Additionally, storm-water sampling at Outfall 002 will continue to vary between annually and monthly based on the status of RA in the drainage area.
-No other changes to the EMP or environmental monitoring are planned for CY 2020.
+Since completion of the EMICY for CY 2020 (USACE 2019), the USACE moved air monitoring location PA-4 at the SLAPS as a result of an expansion of the loadout area.
+The USACE also moved the FUSRAP St. Louis Radioanalytical Laboratory from Latty Avenue to the SLAPS and worked with the Metropolitan St. Louis Sewer District (MSD) to combine the project laboratory's MSD special discharge authorization with the SLAPS treated waste water (i.e., accumulated excavation and ground water) MSD special discharge authorization.
+Fourteen MSD excavation-water discharge locations were also added near the RA on the Interstate (I)-270/Pershall Road corridor.
+Additionally, storm-water sampling at Outfall 002 will continue to be performed monthly.
+No other changes to the EMP or environmental monitoring are planned for CY 2021.